ifiyenia-ea/array-methods/README.md

-## Started code for the video lesson Array Methods
+## Starter code for the video lesson Array Methods
 Clone this and before you start working with the video lesson.